IN THE MORNING YOU ALWAYS COME BACK

 in the light of dawn,

-the creaking of the breeze,
+the rattle of the breeze,

 warmth, breath –

-the end of night.
+ending is the night.

 You are the light and the morn.